The second we got our farm, natural chicken keeping became a priority.

 Getting a rooster isn’t a bad idea, and it helps your hens feel safer and completes their social hierarchy, but you definitely don’t need a rooster to start all natural chicken keeping.

-Which is good news if your town doesn’t allow them!
+This is good news if your town doesn’t allow them!

 3. Underestimating chicken predators